isaacnmm/pestpolicy-hugo2XX/content/posts/best-rear-tine-tiller/index.md

 ### [2.
 Poulan Pro PPCRT17, (208cc) - Husqvarna Rear Tine Tiller](https://www.amazon.com/dp/B019DY7J8O/?tag=p-policy-20)
 Poulan Pro PPCRT17 is an excellent rear tine tiller for micro farmers or home gardeners as it's powerful but not smaller.
 Its an excellent option for anyone who struggles with pushing the heavy rear tillers.
-Versatile tiller - Poulan Pro PPCRT17�tiller is a versatile piece of machine that most people will find easy to use.
+Versatile tiller - Poulan Pro PPCRT17tiller is a versatile piece of machine that most people will find easy to use.
 - Most farmers that you can operate this tiller with just one hand and from the side of this machine.
-- Counter-rotating tines - Poulan Pro PPCRT17�has counter-rotating tines that are 13 inches.
+- Counter-rotating tines - Poulan Pro PPCRT17has counter-rotating tines that are 13 inches.
 These will easily break up all types of tough and uncultivated soil.
-Luckily, this has both reverse and forward modes. �You can engage the tillers reverse mode to allow simple transport of this machine.
+Luckily, this has both reverse and forward modes.
+You can engage the tillers reverse mode to allow simple transport of this machine.
 Adjustable handle and tilling depth The tiller comes with an adjustable handle and hence itll be easy to customize to match the current tilling needs.
 In addition, you can adjust the tilling depth and speed of tilling using the depth stake.
 LCT Over Head Valve Engine  This rear tiller engine on the Poulan Pro PPCRT17 will run cleaner and cooler compared to other engine types n- and thus has a longer life span besides that youll love its pleasant operation.